ISSUE 03

 KENNY

-And I think especially for the Korean community, what you were talking about in a sort of shared sense of memory that isn’t necessarily your own plays with that idea of intergenerational inheritance—just that idea of epigenetics and how we can inherit things that maybe our grandparents experienced.
+And I think for the Korean community, what you were talking about in a sort of shared sense of memory that isn’t necessarily your own plays with that idea of intergenerational inheritance—just that idea of epigenetics and how we can inherit things in our DNA that maybe our grandparents experienced.
 To me it feels like the Korean experience is that on a larger scale.

-And that’s, I think, why Koreatown feels like such a home to Koreans in general that I wonder how much of that sense of preserving that nostalgia is trying to evoke those memories that exist that I think are rooted from people’s memories before they came here, you know?
-That it’s a way of sort of reaching out to each other across time and across space that to me feels like what is being preserved here.
+And that’s, I think, why Koreatown feels like such a home to Koreans in general that I wonder how much of that sense of preserving that nostalgia is trying to evoke those memories that exist from before they came here, you know?
+That it’s a way of sort of reaching across time and across space to try to reconstruct something that is gone—not even a place but a feeling of what you remember about being home.

-I think it’s interesting that you were talking about kind of your experience of getting a bird’s-eye view here because I feel like that idea of history in your work and kind of trying to preserve something, too, in Koreatown Dreaming and your other work that I’ve seen, is that it’s about getting beyond that bird’s-eye view.
+I think it’s interesting that you were talking about kind of your experience of getting a bird’s-eye view here because I feel like that idea of history in your work while kind of trying to preserve something too in Koreatown Dreaming and your other work that I’ve seen, is that it’s about getting beyond that bird’s-eye view.
 And it made me think about just what stories we tell in the construction of history and what gets remembered in that bird’s-eye view of a time.

 The reason I focus on the uprisings and what happened in ‘92—and I just watched the National Geographic documentary LA 92—is because I feel like there are so many images in that as sort of primary sources like you are talking about that I think are so lost in the media memory of what happened at that time.
 And in going through your work, it made me think about just what is captured in the kind of spiritual memory of documenting a place and a time.